mariosgn/jarvis-backend-node/README.md

 ```
 Then restart the jarvis nodejs daemon.

-Now you should install the [qtview](https://github.com/mariosgn/jarvis-gui-webkit).
+Now you should install the [qtview](https://github.com/mariosgn/jarvis-gui-webkit) or open the cons.

 # Docs
 Still in beta [here](http://mariosgn.github.io/jarvis-backend-node/)